Mordred8874/TaskD/README.md

-To start a program write in terminal - "nodejs index.js"
+To start a program write in terminal - "node index.js"